Boson Stars in Bumblebee Gravity and Their Gravitational Waveforms from Extreme-Mass-Ratio Inspirals: Orbital motion of test particles and EMRIs

+To guarantee the robustness and accuracy of the orbital integration, we perform a self-convergence test for the radial velocity $v_r$.
+We employ three distinct temporal resolutions by successively halving the proper time step: coarse ($h_l: \delta\tau = 0.03$), intermediate ($h_i: \delta\tau = 0.02$), and high ($h_h: \delta\tau = 0.01$).
+Fig.~\ref{Convergence_Orbits} illustrates the evolution of the residuals between these successive resolutions over the simulation duration.
+As the step size is refined, the residuals decrease systematically, yielding a calculated convergence factor of $Q = |v_{r,h_l} - v_{r,h_i}| / |v_{r,h_i} - v_{r,h_h}| \approx 13$.
+This result is in good agreement with the theoretical value of $16$ expected for a fourth-order Runge-Kutta (RK4) scheme, confirming that the numerical integration is well-converged and stable.

-The radial velocity is obtained from Eq.~\eqref{Orbital_Eq}, and the angular velocity follows from $L = r^2 \dot{\varphi}$.
-By integrating the radial and angular velocities, we can plot the trajectories of the test particles.
-The orbital trajectories associated with the effective potentials in Figs. \ref{Fig_Potential_L3E0985} and \ref{Fig_Potential_L05E09} are plotted in Figs. \ref{Fig_Orbit_L3E0985} and \ref{Fig_Orbit_L05E095}, respectively.
+The orbital trajectories associated with the effective potentials in Figs.~\ref{Fig_Potential_L3E0985} and \ref{Fig_Potential_L05E09} are plotted in Figs. \ref{Fig_Orbit_L3E0985} and \ref{Fig_Orbit_L05E095}, respectively.
 In each panel, the scalar‑field energy density is indicated by the green colormap.
 The trajectories display a ``rosette" pattern, typical of bound eccentric orbits in a non-Newtonian potential.
 The fact that the loops do not close reveals a significant periastron precession.

-As shown in Fig.~\ref{Fig_Orbit_L3E0985}, a larger angular momentum ($L = 3$) produces a stronger centrifugal barrier, confining the test particle to grazing orbits with a larger average radius outside the boson star's core.
-In contrast, as illustrated in Fig.~\ref{Fig_Orbit_L05E095}, a smaller angular momentum ($L = 0.5$) yields a weaker barrier, resulting in more compact and higher‑eccentricity penetrating orbits that allow the particle to penetrate deeply into the core.
+As shown in Fig.~\ref{Fig_Orbit_L3E0985}, a larger angular momentum ($L = 3$) produces a stronger centrifugal barrier, confining the test particle to grazing orbits with a larger average radius outside the boson star's core, spanning a coordinate range of $x, y \in [-32, 32]$.
+In contrast, as illustrated in Fig.~\ref{Fig_Orbit_L05E095}, a smaller angular momentum ($L = 0.5$) yields a weaker barrier, resulting in more compact and higher‑eccentricity penetrating orbits that allow the particle to penetrate deeply into the core, with the coordinate range restricted to $x, y \in [-7, 7]$.
 Furthermore, variations in the Lorentz-violating parameter $\ell$ induce a noticeable shift in the orbital precession angle.